jaxtonw/iticse2024-shell-tutor-project/doc/Plan.md

     *   Returns the newly ciphered character
     *   If given a character that shouldn't be ciphered, return that character as-is

-### Function Psuedocode
+### Function Pseudocode
-The psuedocode for these function stubs are going to use Python-isms, but won't necessarily be working Python code.
-It will be *very* similar though, because Python is basically "executable psuedocode" by design.
+The pseudocode for these function stubs are going to use Python-isms, but won't necessarily be working Python code.
+It will be *very* similar though, because Python is basically "executable pseudocode" by design.

 I like Python's type hinting syntax, so I use it for function arguments and return types.